sciZer0/7/v/README.md

 When people create something not good enough, there must be absolute freedom for everyone to surpass it — to improve it.

-<h1 align="center">Abstract</h1>

-The main point of blockchain technology is to allow to build a permissionless system whose pre-programmed work is extremely hard – implying, impossible  – to stop.

-On the other hand, the main task of developers is to build such unstoppable permissionless systems which are, simultaneously, maximally fast and efficient.

-Efficient!

-But not everyone in the industry understands the main point of blockchain technology and the main task of developers.

 <h1 align="center">5 Problems of Current Blockchains</h1>